nopnop2002/esp-idf-irSend/README.md

 ```

 **Note:**
-**It isn't possible to include a comma and space character in Text.**
+**It isn't possible to include a comma and space character in Text field.**

 ---